Effects Tools¶

 Charcoal Drawing¶

-The digiKam Charcoal is an effect filter that creates a charcoal sketch-like result.
+The digiKam Charcoal Drawing tool is an effect filter that creates a charcoal sketch-like result.

-The digiKam Charcoal filter uses the gradients of color and luminosity to produce a grey scale charcoal sketch.
+The digiKam Charcoal Drawing filter uses the gradients of color and luminosity to produce a grey-scale charcoal sketch.
 The lines defining the outline of the image are pronounced.
 Images with slowly changing gradients are not ideal for this effect.
-It is helpful to imagine what scene you would pick to do as a hand sketch yourself, in order to choose the image to start with.
+When selecting an image to use with this filter, it might be helpful to imagine what scene you would pick to do as a hand sketch yourself.

 There are two sliders to control the effect on a scale of 1-100.
 The upper slider selects the Pencil size, whereas the second slider adjusts the contrast (Smooth).